Chris Daniels (musician): Early life and career

-In addition to performing their own music—a blend of jump blues, funk, R&B and swing—the Kings served as the back up band for artists including Bromberg, Sam Bush, Was Not Was, Bonnie Raitt, John Cowan, Al Kooper, Francine Reed, The Coasters, Henry Paul, The Platters, The Drifters, Bo Diddley and Percy Sledge.
+In addition to performing their own music—a blend of jump blues, funk, R&B and swing—the Kings served as the back up band for other artists.

 In 1995, Daniels received a Master of Arts in History/Economic History at the University of Colorado at Boulder.
-From 1995-2000, he served as the executive director of the Swallow Hill Music Association, an influential roots, folk, and acoustic music school and concert organization.
+From 1995 to 2000, he served as the executive director of the Swallow Hill Music Association, an influential roots, folk, and acoustic music school and concert organization.

 He began teaching in 2002 as an adjunct professor at Arapahoe Community College.
 Following his tenure at Arapahoe, he joined the faculty of the University of Colorado, Denver.
 He is an assistant professor in the College of Arts & Media and serves as the area head for the music business program.

-Daniels was diagnosed with acute myeloid leukemia in February 2010.
+Daniels was diagnosed with Acute Myeloid Leukemia in February 2010.
 He underwent chemotherapy and a bone marrow transplant via stem cells from his sister, Dr. Jane Moffet, and returned to recording, teaching and performing that fall.
 In 2012 he released Better Days, a solo album dedicated to "those who go through hard times."
 A return to roots music, it appeared on the national Americana charts.

 As a songwriter, Daniels has collaborated with artists including Gary Nicholson, Al Kooper, and Bill Payne and his songs have appeared on albums by Hazel Miller and Tom Wasinger, among others.
 Daniels' music has been featured on the television show Men in Trees, and, as a commercial singer, he has worked on commercials for companies including McDonald's, Ford Motor Company, and Coors Beer.